Keyboard shortcuts

 • Tests — What to test and where

-• Exit Criteria — Verifiable conditions for completion
+• Exit Criteria — Verifiable conditions for completion, including a cargo audit (or equivalent) check

 Progress tracker — PROGRESS.md